 Meet Our Expert Attorneys:

-• Board Certified in Marital and Family Law in Florida since 1999.
+- Board Certified in Marital and Family Law in Florida since 1999.

-• Former member of The Florida Bar’s Marital and Family Law Certification Committee and Family Law Rules Committee
+- Former member of The Florida Bar’s Marital and Family Law Certification Committee and Family Law Rules Committee

-• Evaluate the unique aspects of your case.
+- Evaluate the unique aspects of your case.

-• Ensure timely and accurate claim submissions and filings.
+- Ensure timely and accurate claim submissions and filings.

-• Advocate for a fair child support amount, whether you’re paying or receiving.
+- Advocate for a fair child support amount, whether you’re paying or receiving.

-• Assist with modifications and recovery of overdue child support.
+- Assist with modifications and recovery of overdue child support.

-Family law touches deeply personal aspects of life.
+Family law deeply touches on personal aspects of life.
 Recognizing the gravity of outcomes for you and your children, our attorneys provide compassionate and dedicated service.
-When your case seems insurmountable, remember: reaching out to the O’Mara Law Group’s child support lawyers is the proactive step toward resolution.
+When your case seems impossible to resolve, contacting O’Mara Law Group’s child support lawyers is a proactive step toward seeking a fair resolution.
+Contact the O’Mara Law Group for experienced divorce representation.